 SELECT SUM(sale_amount) FROM sales

-The output shows that the total sales on 2023-01-22 are 1420.40 dollars, this is how to compute the total sum of the filtered data from the column.
+The output shows that the total sales on 2025-04-22 were 1420.40 dollars, which is how the total sum of the filtered data from the column is computed.

-Suppose there is an online store and the owner of the store wants you to find the total sales per product.
-To find the total sales on each product use the GROUP clause.
+Suppose you own an online store and want to find the total sales per product.
+Use the GROUP clause to see the total sales for each product.

 Use the below query to compute the total sales per product.